Articles ＆ files | Energies | Energy efficiency | Energy storage | Processes, transport, green IT | Hydrogen | Fuel cells

 Liten made a choice to focus on low-temperature PEMFC (proton exchange membrane fuel cell) technology, which is both compact and high-yield.
 When combined with pressurized (700 bars) storage that meets international standards, hydrogen can compete with thermal-energy-powered vehicles in terms of both range and charging times.

 Liten's PEMFC research targets overall system performance through optimized electrochemical reactions in the membrane-electrode assembly (MES) and increased fuel cell energy density (currently at more than 4 kW/L).
 Technologies developed as a result of this research have been transferred to PSA, Symbio, and Faurecia.
 Liten is also laying the groundwork for future generations of PEMFCs made using printed components.

 The institute's roadmap was developed to meet the needs of a range of markets.
 Demonstrator projects for these key applications are in progress.
 Liten researchers are already at work on a 300 kW unit that will be very close to a future cost-competitive system.
 A green-hydrogen industry is emerging in France, and Liten is leading the way.
-This fledgling industry will benefit from Liten's pilot stack production line and the testing facilities at the shared H2lab.
+This fledgling industry will benefit from Liten's pilot stack production line.

 Manufacturing and Retail

 Transportation and Mobility